 The most decisive moments in a cycling race often happen at an intensity close to VO2 max.
-I have several times emphasized how important I believe VO2 max is for race performance.
+Therefore, I have emphasized how crucial VO2 max is for race performance several times.

 Also, I have used intervals targeted for VO2 max widely in my e-books to support my view on this training method.

-It’s clear that training at high intensity makes fast improvements and has a huge potential for all cyclists.
-Actually, Elite and pro riders need training at (or very close to) VO2max to keep further progress.
+It’s clear that training at high intensity makes fast improvements and has massive potential for all cyclists.
+Elite and pro riders need training at (or very close to) VO2max to keep further progress.

 The best and fastest way to track your progress is doing a 5-minute all-out test.

 When you perform a VO2 max test, try to estimate how much power you can produce for five minutes and then keep a consistent pace.
-It might be necessary to adjust your pace throughout the test, but that’s how performance tests (and time trials) are.
+Of course, it might be necessary to adjust your pace throughout the test, but that’s how performance tests (and time trials) are.

-Nevertheless, it should always be remembered that any performance test is only an indirect indicator of what really matters: Race performance.
+Nevertheless, athletes should never forget that any performance test is only an indirect indicator of what matters: Race performance.

-Fact is, it really doesn’t matter how many Watts you can push in a 5-minute maximum test if you are unable to convert your awesomeness to race results.
+Fact is, it doesn’t matter how many Watts you can push in a 5-minute maximum test if you cannot convert your awesomeness to race results.
 In the end, it’s your position on the podium that counts – not your average power output in performance tests.

 Also, it’s worth considering that your 5-minute power output is only one out of many indicators of your current fitness.
-Thus, you should never be afraid to use different strategies to evaluate your performance.
+Thus, it would help if you never were afraid to use different strategies to evaluate your performance.

-If you are dreaming about finishing top 10 at a 3K pursuit then a 5-minute test might be relevant.
-Though, this test should never stand alone, because your overall goal is to get your bike to ride as fast as possible, so you can finish in the top 10.
+If you dream about finishing top 10 at a 3K pursuit, then a 5-minute test might be relevant.
+Again, though, this test should never stand alone because your overall goal is to get your bike to ride as fast as possible so that you can finish in the top 10.